KojiGitCode/OAJPE/README.md

 Please ensure the order of these arguments.
 The code does not work when the order is different.

 ### Dynamic Simulation
-Dynamic simulation results are available [here](AllDataset/DynamicSimulation/)
+Dynamic simulation results are available [here](AllDataset/DynamicSimulation/).
+There are 9 files in this directory.
+The first three digits correspond to the fault duration with the unit of milliseconds.

 ## Contributing
 Thank you for your interest in improving this work!
 If you have ideas or suggestions: